 A Truvada lawsuit is a claim against the pharmaceutical company Gilead Sciences, Inc. for the dangerous side effects of Truvada.

-- Gilead negligently withheld a safer drug for a decade in order to boost profits from Truvada's patent, and
+- Gilead delayed a safer drug for a decade in order to boost profits from Truvada's patent, and

 - Truvada had a design defect.

 Shouse Law Group is a California-based law firm representing victims of Truvada-based drugs.
 We accept cases from across the United States.
-We fight to recover the maximum possible money settlements for Truvada victims.
+We fight to recover money settlements for Truvada victims.

 - Truvada, Gilead's original TDF (tenofovir disoproxil fumarate) medication.

-Atripla, which is used only for HIV infection, not prevention.
+Atripla, which is used only for HIV treatment, not prevention.
 Also goes by the name Efavirenz.

-- Complera, which is used only for HIV infection, not prevention.
+- Complera, which is used only for HIV treatment, not prevention.
 Also goes by the name Rilpivirine.

-- Stribild, which is used for HIV infection, not prevention.
+- Stribild, which is used for HIV treatment, not prevention.
 Also goes by the name Elvitegravir, Cobicistat, and Emtricitabine.

 - Viread, which treats Hepatitis B in addition to HIV.
 Also goes by the name Tenofovir DF.